tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 * allocate resources
 * Setup whatever is needed to run the contract
 * Set up consensus with their peer VNs (e.g. hotstuff)
-* Intialise the contract and run the constructors
+* Initialise the contract and run the constructors
 * Reach consensus on the initial state.
 * Prepare the [side-chain initialization] transaction.